 If you're in the market for a Galaxy S10e, you can expect to spend $600.
 Prices flucuate a bit for the S9, but for the most part, it can be had for around $500 or so.

 Galaxy S10e vs. Galaxy S9 Where the Galaxy S10e stands out

 Samsung is known for taking a cautious approach to improvements with its top-end phones, and that means the Galaxy S10e isn't dramatically improved over the Galaxy S9 in many aspects.
 But there are certain things you get just by buying a phone made for 2019 rather than 2018.

 Spec upgrades aren't super enticing, but you'll appreciate them now and in the future.

-The easiest to quantify updates come with the spec sheet, where you upgrade to a new Snapdragon 855 processor, 6GB of RAM, and a base of 128GB of storage, which are all zero-downside improvements over the Galaxy S9.
-None of them mean a ton right now, but as the Galaxy S9 starts to get older you'll really start to feel the crunch of the limited RAM and storage, if not also the processor.
+The easiest to quantify updates come with the spec sheet, where you upgrade to a Snapdragon 855 processor, 6GB of RAM, and a base of 128GB of storage, which are all zero-downside improvements over the Galaxy S9.
+None of them mean a ton right now, but as the Galaxy S9 starts to get older, you'll really start to feel the crunch of the limited RAM and storage, if not also the processor.
 Little improvements in the processor, plus a slightly larger battery and lower-resolution screen, will also offer you just a bit better battery life too.

 |Category||Galaxy S10e||Galaxy S9|